 The Bentleys Network of today was forged in 1970 as Bentley Wheeler Cartledge & Co when five firms from around Australia – one in Sydney (WH Bentley Frazer & Co), one in Melbourne (Norman Cartledge & Browne), one in Adelaide (Neill Neill Redpath & Co), one in Perth (W Hayes & Co) and one in Brisbane (JL Rawlings Bolton & Co) – joined forces to provide audit services to one of the major financial institutions of the time, Custom Credit Ltd.

-Today, Bentleys has a membership of 19 offices spanning three countries.
+Today, Bentleys has a team of over 700 skilled people, delivering solutions from 17 locations across Australia, New Zealand and China.
 Our growth is indicative of our responsiveness in a fast-moving and changing market.

 Bentleys at a glance

 Our team share a common purpose – to help our clients achieve what’s important to them, be it creating financial, business or family wealth, or a smooth transition to retirement.

 Across Australia, NZ and China – we offer a unique blend of local focus and national unity.
 Our culture of open communication between Bentleys Network member firms means our clients receive the right advice from the right people at the right time.